atmarnat/PlayRoulette/README.md

   1. Build the project, but DO NOT DEBUG IT.
 Debugging will cause it to crash
   1. Locate the executable Spinner.exe under \bin\Debug
   1. Move the executable to \PlayRoulette\bin\Debug, in the PlayRoulette project
+  1. Close the spinner project, open the PlayRoulette project
   1. Build the project again
   1. Either run the PlayRoulette from VS or use the executable anywhere
 ```C#